-Persistent and repeated low-level behaviour is considered anti-social behaviour and will be dealt with as a stage 2 behaviour.
+Persistent and repeated low-level behaviour is considered valued behaviour and will be dealt with as a stage 2 behaviour.

-We do not condone the use of strategies which aim to humiliate, belittle, or embarrass pupils in order to suppress behaviour.
+As a trauma informed and attachment aware school, we do not condone the use of strategies which aim to humiliate, belittle, or embarrass pupils in order to suppress behaviour.
 We acknowledge that children respond in different ways and verbal reminders of inappropriate behaviour often need to be discrete for more sensitive pupils.